urakymzhan/Pokemon-Height-Weight-Analyzer/README.md

 - Very interesting challenge.
 - Never done something like before.
 - I wish i had some more time to work on it.

+--

+- TypeScript solution might have more issues since i have less experience with it
+- Tried to go with CLI solution instead of GUI (GUI would be easier for me)
+- Test cases are not fully implemented